learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

   description: ""
 ---

-## Designing for applications that have huge spikes of traffic

-When you design and build applications at scale you deal with two major challenges: scalability and robustness.
+When you design and build applications at scale, you deal with two significant challenges: scalability and robustness.

-You should design your service to that even if it is subject to intermittent heavy loads, it continues to operate reliably.
+You should design your services so that even if it is subject to intermittent heavy loads, it continues to operate reliably.

-Take the Apple store as an example.
+Take the Apple Store as an example.

 Every year millions of Apple customers preregister to buy a new iPhone.

-And all of them visit the website and fill in their details at exactly the same time.
+And all of them visit the website and fill in their details at precisely the same time.

-If you were to draw Apple store's traffic over time, this is what it could look like:
+If you were to picture the Apple store's traffic over time, this is what the graph could look like:

 [TODO: pict]

 Now imagine you're tasked with the challenge of building such application.

+**You're building a store where users can buy their favorite items.**

-You need a micro service to render the web pages and serving the static assets.
+You need a microservice to render the web pages and serving the static assets.

-You also need a backend REST API to process incoming request.
+You also need a backend REST API to process the incoming requests.

 You want the two components to be separated because with the same REST API you could serve your website and your mobile apps.

 [TODO: pict]

-Today is the big day and the new iPhones will be announced.
+Today turned out to be the big day, and your store goes live.

-You decide to scale the application to 4 and 4 instances each.
+You decide to scale the application to four instances each because you predict the website is busier than usual.

 [TODO: pict]